davidemiceli/chainode/README.md

 # Chainode

-A private blockchain network based on node.js, redis, and MongoDB.
+A private blockchain network based on Node.js, Redis, and MongoDB.

 It allows to exchange data (as transactions) between participants using encrypted messages with the signature of each participant.
 These transactions are stored as blocks in a distributed ledger.